 Annual performance evaluation of the Board of Directors, its Committees and all the Directors individually have been done in accordance with the performance evaluation framework adopted by the Company.
 The performance evaluation framework sets out the performance parameters as well as the process of the performance evaluation.
-Pursuant to the provisions of the Companies Act, 2013, a separate Meeting of Independent Directors was held during the Year to review (i) performance of the Non-Independent Directors and the Board of Directors as a whole (ii) performance of the Board Committees (iii) performance of the Chairperson of the Company, taking into account the views of Executive Directors and Non-Executive Directors (iv) the assess the quality, quantity and timeliness of flow of information between the Management and the Board of Directors that is necessary for the Board of Directors to effectively and reasonably perform its duties.
+Pursuant to the provisions of the Companies Act, 2013, a separate Meeting of Independent Directors was held during the Year to review (i) performance of the Non-Independent Directors and the Board of Directors as a whole (ii) performance of the Board Committees (iii) performance of the Chairperson of the Company, taking into account the views of Executive Directors and Non-Executive Directors (iv) the assess the quality, quantity and timeliness of flow of information between the Management and the Board of Directors to effectively and reasonably perform its duties.